HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 NOTE: Implementers are encouraged to promote the availability of free mobile number services that support long term use, since these may facilitate [patient matching](glossary.html) and [credential](glossary.html) management; these services may be particularly helpful for those facing housing insecurity or who may be too young to have established credit bureau type records.
 {:.bg-info}

-The Identity Provider **SHALL** also verify the First Name, Last Name, Home Street Address, Date of Birth, and any other verifiable demographics for which they will claim have been verified, using the required evidence listed below and corresponding to the desired level of identity assurance, and completing other required steps as follows:
+The Identity Provider **SHALL** also verify the First Name, Last Name, Home Street Address, Date of Birth, and any other verifiable demographics which they will claim have been verified, using the required evidence listed below and corresponding to the desired level of identity assurance, and completing other required steps as follows:
 {:.bg-info}

 - **IAL1** requirements:
-  - Declaration of identity attestation by the individual indicates that submitted information represents their own identity.
+  - Declaration of Identity attestation by the individual indicates that submitted information represents their own identity.
 {:.bg-info}

 ​

 - **IAL1.2** requirements:
   - An unspecified ID was used to verify name and birth date.
-  - Declaration of identity attestation by the individual indicates that submitted information represents their own identity.
+  - Declaration of Identity attestation by the individual indicates that submitted information represents their own identity.

 ​

 - **IAL1.4** requirements:
   - A US state-issued photo ID or nationally-issued photo ID was used to verify first name, last name, and date of birth.
-  - Declaration of identity attestation by the individual indicates that submitted information represents their own identity
+  - Declaration of Identity attestation by the individual indicates that submitted information represents their own identity
 {:.bg-info}

 ​